 New Moms Wellness Study is groundbreaking research that examines how a diet rich in fruits and vegetables reduces biomarkers of breast cancer risk.
 This study aims to find out the extent to which at least 8-10 daily servings of nutrient dense fruits and vegetables reduce biomarkers of breast cancer risk particularly in healthy lactating women.
 In other words, the difference between biomarkers in breast cancer risk in lactating women with a diet rich in fruits and vegetables vs. those biomarkers in lactating women who follow a more typical diet will be investigated.

 As a nutrition research assistant, my role is to provide nutrition support to the participants in the study.
 I provide nutrition education and counseling for both control and intervention participants.
-Primarily, I help participants in the intervention group in attaining the study goal of consuming of eating 8-10 servings of fruits and vegetables daily.
+Primarily, I help participants in the intervention group in attaining the study goal of consuming 8-10 servings of fruits and vegetables daily.
 Through different methods and procedures that include analyzing food records and providing weekly nutrition counseling sessions, I help keep participants on track in consuming a diet rich in fruits and vegetables.

 This summer I received extensive training, conducted by Dr. Sibeko and the study dietitian, to prepare me for my research assistant (RA) role.
 In the study, breastfeeding mothers are randomized into an intervention group or control group.
 The intervention group is asked to consume a diet that consists of 8 to 10 servings of fruits and vegetables daily.
 This big increase in intake of fruits and vegetables in anyone’s diet would be challenging to achieve without support.
 Therefore, a significant part of my role was to provide nutrition counseling to intervention participants.